-* Based on best available data, not including water clarity assessment results.
-The percentage may change after water clarity assessment data for 2010-2012 assessment period become available and are incorporated into the calculations.
+* Based on best available data, not including water clarity assessment results from Maryland.
+The percentage may change after water clarity assessment data for 2010-2012 assessment period become available from Maryland and are incorporated into the calculations.
 At that time the 2010-2012 status will be revised, if necessary.

 Water clarity assessments are only conducted on a biennial basis since the 2006-2008 listing cycle.
 Furthermore, water clarity assessments are only conducted for a given set of segments throughout the Bay, which rotate every three years.
 When water clarity assessments are not available for any segment, the attainment of the shallow water bay grasses designated use is assessed using the measured underwater bay grass acres meeting the segment-specific restoration acre goals only.
 When water clarity assessment data are available the shallow-water bay grasses designated use is considered in attainment if: